jsdelivrbot/openarch-d8/README.md

 * optimize javascript (use find() for caching dom)
 * handle how filters collapse and stack!
 * remove table breakpoints, just use global bps.
+* fix spacing btw event title and body when no images

 #### ISSUES: